dinfio/dinfio/README.md

 Dinfio is a high-level, general-purpose, interpreted, minimalist, simple, and open source programming language.
 Dinfio supports multiple paradigms, including imperative, procedural, object-oriented, and event-driven programming.
 <br><br>&mdash;&mdash;<br>
-This repository is under preparation.
+This repository is being under preparation.
 And will be completely available soon!